 We found 3 geriatricians who accept Medicaid near Newport News, VA.

-Dr. Vincent Lee is an internist and geriatrician in Suffolk, VA and Hampton, VA.
-Dr. Lee obtained his medical school training at Eastern Virginia Medical School and performed his residency at Sinai Hospital of Baltimore and a hospital affiliated with Johns Hopkins University.
-The average patient rating for Dr. Lee is 4.0 stars out of 5.
-He takes several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Optima Health.
-Dr. Lee's professional affiliations include Sentara Obici Hospital, Sentara Norfolk General Hospital, and Hampton VA Medical Center.
+Dr. Vincent Lee sees patients in Suffolk, VA and Hampton, VA.
+His medical specialties are general internal medicine and geriatrics (elderly care).
+After completing medical school at Eastern Virginia Medical School, he performed his residency at Sinai Hospital of Baltimore and a hospital affiliated with Johns Hopkins University.
+Dr. Lee has received a 4.0 out of 5 star rating by his patients.
+He honors Anthem, Blue Cross/Blue Shield, and Optima Health, in addition to other insurance carriers.
+Dr. Lee is affiliated with Sentara Obici Hospital, Sentara Norfolk General Hospital, and Hampton VA Medical Center.

 Conditions / Treatments

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.